DanOvando/sraplus/README.md

 can use these values to provide updated priors on current fishing mortality rates and stock status (see full report for details on how this is accomplished).
-Note that the FMI and SAR values year are entirely fictional and any resembalance to any real fishery is purely coincidental\!
+Note that the FMI and SAR values year are entirely fictional and any resemblance to any real fishery is purely coincidental\!

 You’ll notice that we now add a few more options to format\_driors.